What is Light Pollution?

 Twenty years ago, on June 1, 2002, the Czech Republic passed the world’s first law to reduce light pollution.
 We’d like to use this anniversary to talk about light pollution and its effects on our life in general and astronomy in particular.

-Light pollution is the presence of any excessive artificial light.
+Light pollution is the presence of excessive artificial light.
 It is most common in large cities where it’s produced by streetlights, billboards, shopping malls, and exterior lights on buildings.

 Astronomers are specifically concerned about light pollution because it prevents them from observing the night sky.
 However, environmentalists, health workers, and economists also insist on reducing light pollution — we’ll tell you why soon.

-Types of light pollution
+Different types of light pollution

 There are multiple types of light pollution; let’s briefly consider those that can directly affect observational astronomy: